MWGitHub/SometimesSurvey/README.md

 The root will have three folders, one for the server, one for the scheme to handle articles, and one for the component.
 Normally I would split these into different repositories since each are not directly dependent on any of the others.

-Each will have mock responses for handling article endpoints and analytics endpoints for testing and examples.
+Each will have fake responses for handling article endpoints and analytics endpoints for testing and examples.

 #####Client/Server Flow
 The flow will be in this order: